 - you will not be able to have your own separate case against Radio Rentals.

-At the hearing, the judge will be asked to approve the plan for how refunds are calculated and paid.
-The judge also has to approve any legal fees before they can be paid.
-The judge will also appoint a ‘claims administrator’, who will organise the refunds.
+At the hearing, the judge approved the plan for how refunds are calculated and paid.
+The judge also approved any legal fees that will be paid to Maurice Blackburn for running the case.
+The judge appointed a ‘claims administrator’, who will organise the refunds.

 What are the main points of the settlement?

-The main points of the settlement the Federal Court will be asked to approve are:
+The main points of the settlement the Federal Court approved are:

 - Radio Rentals and its insurance company, AIG, agreed to pay a total of $29 million, $25 million from Radio Rentals and $4 million from AIG.
 Radio Rentals and AIG have not admitted any liability.